Ingesting Nested Objects via CleverTap APIs

 FAQs

-Can I use Nested Objects in SDK, CSV, or SFTP uploads?
+Can I use Nested Objects in the SDK?

 How does CleverTap handle invalid JSON?